Billotais/Denoising-with-Generative-Models/README.md

 ## Investigating RNN-based speech enhancement methods for noise-robust Text-to-Speech (RNN_Speech_Enhancement.pdf)

+Shows the two alternative approaches (time vs frequency) on a graph

+...

 ## Audio Denoising with Deep Network Priors (DN_Priors.pdf)

+Combines time and frequency domain, unsuppervised, you try to fit the noisy audio and since we only partialy fit the output of the network helps to find the clean audio.
+Link to github repo with some data and the code https://github.com/mosheman5/DNP.

+Usually we first create a mask that tells us what frequency are noise, then we use an algo that removes those frequencies.

+Here the assumption is that it is hard by definition to fit noise, so the NN will only fit the clean part of the input.

+Technique already used in CV.
+Diff : in CV, the output is already the cleaned image, not here, so they create a spectral mask from the ouput to then denoise the audiio.
+Better than other unsupervised methods, almost as good the the supervised ones.

+=> Probably not usefull for GANs.

 ## Spectral and Cepstral Audio Noise Reduction Techniques in Speech Emotion Recognition (Spectral_Cepstral.pdf)

+They will compare their method to methods of "Spectral substraction", where you remove the noise spectrum from the audio spectrum.

+Need to look in more details at "Spectral domain", "Power Spectral"; "log-sepstral", "cepstral domain", ...

+One again no NN are used here, this is mostly some signal processing, so I don't think it will be very usefull.

+They also talk about "accurancy measures", e.g. "Itakura distance", "Toeplotz autocorrelation matrix", "euclidian distance between two mel-frequency cepstral vectors".

+Probably more informations about signal processing techniques in the references.

 ## Raw Waveform-based Speech Enhancement by Fully Convolutional Networks (RawWave_CNN.pdf)

+Convolutional, waveform to waveform.
+Mentions like most "Wiener filtering", "spectral substraction", "non-negative matrix factorisation".
+Also mentions "Deep denoising autoencoder" from (RNN.pdf), also see (DDAE.pdf) that they are citing.

+Explain that most models use the magnitude spectrogram (-> log-power spcetra), which will leave the phase noisy (as it used the phase from the noisy signal to reconstruct the output signal).
+Also mentions that it is important to use the phase information to reconstruct the signal afterwards.
+Apparently DL based models that use the raw form often get better results.

+Fully connected is not very good since it won't keep local informaton (think high frequencies).
+They use A "Fully convolutional network FCN" and not a CNN, see (FCN.pdf).
+A FCN also mean a lot less paramters.

+Convolutional is considered better since we need adjacent information to make sense of frequencies in the time domain.
+Fully connected layers cause problems (can't moel high and low frequencies together), so that's why we don't have one at the end in a FCN (FCN = CNN without fully-connected layers).

+For the experiment, as some of the others papers, they took clean data and corrupted it with some noise (e.g. Babble, Car, Jackhammer, pink, street, white gaussian, ...)

+They also mention at the end the difference between the "shift step" for the input in the case of a DNN, but it's not very clear what they did with the FCN.
+They say the took 512 samples from the input wave, but does it seems really low if we use e.g. 44kHz sampling for our music.

+## Speech Enhancement Based on Deep Denoising Autoencoder (DDAE.pdf)

 ## SEGAN: Speech Enhancement Generative Adversarial Network (Speech_GAN.pdf)